bangbangsoftware/tamarin/README.md

 **Tech**

-Angular2, material design and Go backend (?) with mongo or postgres db (?)
+Angular2, material design and Go backend (?) with mongo couch or postgres db (?)

 **Features**